qcluke/SimPore/README.md

 # SimPore
-A concise bioinformatic workflow for ONT amplicon processing, both short and long reads.
+A streamlined bioinformatic workflow for ONT amplicon processing, both short and long reads.

 Find SimPore in our paper